-10.7.1 Emergency procedure
+10.7.1 Provisional verdict

-It is possible when lodging an appeal to ask the chairman to make a provisional order in anticipation of the substantive handling of the appeal, such as to have the disputed ruling suspended.
+It is possible when lodging an appeal to ask the chairman to make a provisional verdict (as referred to in Article 7:61 paragraph 6 of the WHW) in anticipation of the substantive handling of the appeal, such as to have the disputed ruling suspended.
 Any such request will only be honoured if there are immediately pressing reasons for doing so.
 The chairperson of the CBE decides on this request after questioning (or at least summoning) the body that made the disputed ruling.